DeEnabler/winbig/README.md

     Replace `your_wallet_connect_project_id_here` with your actual WalletConnect Project ID from [WalletConnect Cloud](https://cloud.walletconnect.com/).

     **Note on `NEXT_PUBLIC_APP_URL`**:
-    *   For local development, use your local server URL (e.g., `http://localhost:9002`).
+    *   **For local development (as shown above with `http://localhost:9002`)**: This allows your application to correctly generate absolute URLs for features like Open Graph (OG) image previews and WalletConnect dApp metadata, even when running on your local machine.
+Your code can consistently use this variable to refer to the app's root URL.
-    *   For Vercel deployment, this should be the **canonical, full URL of your application**.
-If you have a custom domain, use that (e.g., `https://www.yourviralbetapp.com`).
-If you are using the Vercel-provided domain, use that (e.g., `https://your-project-name.vercel.app`).
-This variable is crucial for generating absolute URLs for OG images, SEO metadata, and WalletConnect dApp metadata.
+    *   **For Vercel deployment**: This should be the **canonical, full URL of your application**.
+If you have a custom domain (e.g., `https://www.yourviralbetapp.com`), use that.
+If you are using the Vercel-provided domain (e.g., `https://your-project-name.vercel.app`), use that.
+This variable is crucial for generating absolute URLs for OG images, SEO metadata, and WalletConnect dApp metadata in your live application.

 3. Run the development server:
     ```bash